AT-Publishing/website/_posts/2019-07-17-divergence.md

 ## Divergences Cheat Sheets

+* **For the ultra lazy**: [Automatic Divergence Indicator](/scriptspotlight-auto-divergences/) from TradingView.
+This is a pine script from the public library on TradingView.
+You'll need an account there to access the indicator, but [TradingView FREE](https://bit.ly/at-tv-2020-globalcrypto) will be enough.

 * [Comprehensive Divergences Cheat-sheet](https://res.cloudinary.com/atnetcloud/image/upload/v1582609528/atnet/blog_divs/5SnaDpt_whl4al.png)  with proper explanations.
 It is valid for all oscillating indicators, you can use it to evaluate MACD divergences as well as RSI divergences.

 <amp-img itemprop="image" alt="Altcoin Trading - TA Divergences Cheatsheet"